• City of Tacoma QA

 Program Timeline

-If we were unable to provide you with a tree this year, be sure to reapply for the 2023 Grit City Trees Program or consider applying to our Tree Coupon Program.
+Urban Forestry staff reviews applications and approved applicants are notified with tree delivery details at the end of the month.
+If we are unable to provide you with a tree this year, be sure to reapply for the 2024 Grit City Trees Program or consider applying to our Tree Coupon Program.

-Applications are currently closed and will open again Summer 2023.
+Applications are currently closed and will open again July 2024.
 If you would like to be notified when applications open, please email trees@cityoftacoma.org.
 Although applications are currently closed, you can still prepare by completing Steps 1-3 below!

 Step 1: Confirm eligibility